pixelhumain/GoGoCartoJs/docs/configuration.md

-  "searchPlace": // Allow search for a place "searchElements": // Allow search for elements (needs a distant API) "searchGeolocate": // Add geolocation button to geolocate the user position },
+  "searchPlace": // Allow search for a place "searchElements": // Allow search for elements (needs a distant API) "searchGeolocate": // Add geolocation button to geolocate the user position

+  "customPopup": // Display a custom text on the bottom of the map },
 ```